-Modular homes aren’t badly made.
+Modular homes are well made.
 That’s why there are usually fewer zoning issues when they’re being shipped over.
 It’s also why they can increase in value as the years pass, and why you don’t hear complaints about modular home resale value.

 Traditionally built homes can take seven months or more to build.
 Modular homes are designed to have a speedy setup in mind, and that includes the actual building portion.
 If you are looking to build a home in a rush, you would be wise to check it out.

 Fans of eco-friendly design will be happy to know that most modular homes that are being sold on the market today come fully outfitted with energy-efficient windows, siding, and insulation.
 This translates into a better home that requires less energy to run.

 Though modular homes are a great first house to buy, they aren’t perfect and do have some disadvantages.
 Sometimes, they are just not a good match for people.
 The dangers of modular houses in the wrong hands aren’t life-threatening, but they can be disappointing.
 Here’s what you need to know about the significant downsides of modular homes.

 Though they can be a great investment, lenders tend to have a problem with modular homes.
 Because they’re not deemed to be a traditional type of building, there are extra steps involved in securing enough funding to make these homes happen.